-Why is the University of Mississippi a good place to study forensic chemistry?
+Why is UM a good place to study forensic chemistry?

 The faculty in the Department of Chemistry and Biochemistry have areas of expertise in analytical, biochemical, computational, electrochemical, environmental, forensic, inorganic, organic, physical, and theoretical chemistry.

 Ranked nationally, forensic chemistry is one of only a few chemistry programs accredited by the Forensic Education Programs Accreditation Committee.
 It is the only FEPAC accredited program in the country with both an internship and senior research requirement.
 The 10-week internship at a state or federal crime laboratory provides the student with a real-life crime laboratory atmosphere to decide if this is truly the desired career path one wishes to take.
 Internships also provides the crime laboratory with the opportunity to recruit the student for future crime laboratory employment.
 Students must also perform original research that must be presented to a minimum of three faculty members or presented at local, regional, or national conferences.